Undergraduate Excessive Hours

 - Repeated courses

-- Hours earned after a baccalaureate degree
+- Credit hours earned from courses taken before receiving a previously-awarded baccalaureate degree

 Doctoral Excess Hours (99 hour Rule)